 Lemons vs. Lucky Dogs Rules Differences

-While overall safety rules are similar with some notable exceptions, the biggest difference between Lemons and Lucky Dog rules are the car entry requirements.
+While overall safety rules are similar, there are some notable exceptions.
+The biggest difference between Lemons and Lucky Dog rules are the car entry requirements.

 Car Entry Requirements

 While Lemons focuses on the cost of the car ($500), Lucky Dog focuses purely on the year.
 In Lucky Dogs any car 2006 or older is allowed in.
 Yes, you could take a 2005 Ferrari and strip the interior, put in a roll cage and run it.
 While they haven’t done it at some of the largest races there are Porsches, V8 Mustangs and Corvettes running in the top class.

 In Lemons the $500 price limit helps keep speed and mods in check.
 In Lucky Dog’s they focus on limiting specific mods, tire choice and classing to help maintain a competitive field.